Toki no Tsubasa: Background

-Album was released for 10th anniversary of ZARD's debut.

-The album consist of five previously released singles between years 1999-2000.

-Two famous songs were remixed for debut anniversary celebration: Makenaide and Yureru Omoi.
+The album consists of five previously released singles between the years 1999 and 2000.
+It was released for the tenth anniversary of ZARD's debut.
+Two famous songs were remixed for anniversary celebration: "Makenaide" and "Yureru Omoi".

-Among of all released original albums, Toki no Tsubasa is only out of print neither available on iTunes.
-The official statement has never been announced for its discontinuation.

 On July 26, 2021, it was announced that all 11 of ZARD's studio albums would be re-released as part of its 30th anniversary campaign on September 15.
 Ten of them are being released as remastered editions, while the re-issue of Toki no Tsubasa is a re-arranged edition with all ten original songs remixed by Yumeto Tsurusawa.
-In the streaming platforms, only re-issue version has been added to the catalogues.

-Charting performance
+Chart performance

-The album reached #1 rank first week.
-It charted 10 weeks and completely sold more than 371,000 copies.
-This is last studio album which reach rank #1 in Oricon charts.
+The album reached number one in its first week on the Oricon charts.
+It charted 10 weeks and sold over 371,000 copies.
+This is the band's last studio album to reach number one in the Oricon charts.

 Track listing

 All lyrics written by Izumi Sakai.